 Toyota MR2 Super Edition

 The MR2 Super Edition was a limited run of the AW11 MR2, with only 270 units made.
 It featured a distinctive black and gold color scheme, a naturally aspirated 4A-GE engine, and unique interior touches.
-(Note that the standard AW11 MR2 is pictured above).
+(Note that the standard AW11 MR2 is shown above).

 Mitsubishi Lancer Evolution VI Tommi Mäkinen Edition